MetalGanon/godot_ascii_toolkit/addons/GodotASCIIToolKit/README.md

 As long as they are properly documented and respect [gdscript styling](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html), all contributions are welcome!

-# Ask for help or new features in the issues!
+## Ask for help or new features

+Do not hesitate to ask, I know I am not always clear in my explanations.
+Also, it is always nice to have feedbacks from users to enhance the tool! :)